GSA Schedules Free Resources

 A firm listed on a GSA Schedule helps avoid the open procurements typically found on FedBizOpps.gov and makes available contract opportunities only if you are on the GSA list.
 And best of all, the average time to get a purchase or GSA Task order is 15 days, compared to 265 days for FedBizOpps solicitations.

-When using GSA Schedules, ordering activities have the opportunity to meet small business goals, while promoting compliance with various environmental and socioeconomic laws and regulations.
+Federal agencies love to use GSA Schedules because when using GSA Schedules, agencies have the opportunity to meet small business goals, while promoting compliance with various environmental and socioeconomic laws and regulations.

 GSA FAQ - Many of your questions answered.